miker704/Strife/patches.md

     - removing a member from a Server when they are not in said dmServer does not a remove it for that user now it removes it live for that user if they are online. this is also added insurance to ensure a boot if they are in the server to begin with.

-Incoming Patches ~ 10/10/2022
+Incoming Patches ~ 10/10/2022 - TBA (currently in progress)
     -dm server messages will be more optimized to align with the handling of messages in normal servers
     - server and dmserver messages - author names appear live on name change
     - unless they are removed from server
     -Friends activty page pushed to heroku
     - Testing full async features
     - multi cable restesting and intergration
-    - MASS INTEGRATION : core cable api
-            -enables live server and dmserver fetching with out switch to home and another server to receive new servers
+    - MASS INTEGRATION : core cable api - (arrival date TBA currently in alpha state) -enables live server and dmserver fetching with out switch to home and another server to receive new servers
             - logs socket life time and algos to keep socket alive